Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 When you sign up for a tour, you’ll receive detailed lists of what to bring to your destination, as well as weather info, to more easily coordinate your wardrobe with the heat or cold.

 Bring simple, comfortable clothing, but you don’t need to wear outdoor, trekking clothes – except for the day when we hike up to the Tiger’s Nest Monastery.
-And even then, thick-soled shoes with tread soles are the most important item.
+And even then, thick-soled shoes with good tread are the most important item.
 You will probably want sturdy pants if you plan to ride a horse up the trail.

 What sort of clothing should I bring?